spacetelescope/jdat_notebooks/CONTRIBUTING.rst

 Contribute to JDAT Notebooks
 ============================

-This document outlines the process for contributing code to the jdat notebooks by following the JWST Data Analysis Tools (JDAT) Approach to
+This document outlines the process for contributing code to the Data Analysis Tools Ecosystem by following the JWST Data Analysis Tools (JDAT) Approach to "Notebook-Driven Development".
-"Notebook-Driven Development".
 The procedures here outline the process for getting a notebook through successive development stages to become something that can be "live" on the spacetelescope notebooks repository.

 These notebooks can have many varied science cases, but follow a relatively standard workflow